How to Make a Personality Quiz in Minutes | Opinion Stage

-In this tutorial, we'll explain how to make a personality quiz in 5 short steps.
-We will also demonstrate some live examples, and offer some personality quiz creation best practices.
+In this tutorial, we'll explain how to make a personality quiz.
+We will also demonstrate some live examples, and offer personality quiz creation best practices.

 Personality quizzes comprise of a few questions, with answers usually in the form of multiple choices.
 The intention of personality quizzes is to reveal something about people who take them.
 Answers provided by people are used to arrive at results that are indicative of their personality, traits, preferences or the product/service that best fits their desires or needs.

-How to Make a Personality Quiz in 5 Short Steps
+How to Make a Personality Quiz From Scratch

 1) Start by opening the personality quiz creation form